huiminW/YouTube_description_scraping/README.md

 fetch_links.py
-This module takes the url of a YouTuber's "videos" section in their home page Loads all videos automatically (equivalent to keep clicking "load more") Collect links to each video(all the videos uploaded by that YouTuber) Call parse_page() from parse.py to get description for each page Call save_page() from parse.pu to save scraped descriptions
+This module takes the url of a YouTuber's "videos" section in their home page Loads all videos automatically (equivalent to keep clicking "load more" with AJAX) Collect links to each video(all the videos uploaded by that YouTuber) Call parse_page() from parse.py to get description for each page Call save_page() from parse.pu to save scraped descriptions